Skip to main contentSkip to data table

 • Pure NAV fund-share tokens (yield-accruing, price-appreciating) receive NR — multiplier 1.0, no penalty

-• Configured NAV wrappers over a stablecoin can inherit peg stability from a referenced base asset instead of receiving a neutral pass
+• Configured NAV wrappers over a stablecoin inherit peg stability from a referenced base asset; their own appreciating share price is ignored for peg scoring and active-depeg caps

 • Yield-bearing annotation added to detail text